haskell/cabal/doc/cabal-project.rst

 file with ``profiling: True``.

-The full configuration of a project is determined by combining the following sources (later entries override earlier ones):
+The full configuration of a project is determined by combining the following sources (later entries override earlier ones, except for appendable options):

 1. ``~/.cabal/config`` (the user-wide global configuration)